Angelica Grant (MAPCP), M.A. in CBT, Tel: 0876819176

 What is online talk therapy?

-Online therapy is talk-therapy which takes place over the telephone or via the medium of online communication such as Skype.
+Online therapy is talk-therapy which takes place over video calling services, such as Zoom or Skype.
 Research has shown that it is as effective as face-to-face therapy.

 Why choose Online Therapy?